niacobel/CHAINS/docs/source/abin_launcher.rendering.rst

 The six arguments
 -----------------

-As said in the previous section, the rendering functions take six dictionaries as arguments.
+As said in the previous subsection, the rendering functions take six dictionaries as arguments.
 Since those functions might want various information depending on each specific case, we tried to include as many pertinent details as you might want to refer to during your rendering process.
 Thus, the six dictionaries are defined as follows:

 - ``mendeleev`` is the content of the ``mendeleev.yml`` file
 - ``clusters_cfg`` is the content of the :ref:`clusters configuration file <clusters_file>`